bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 ## Rust on WSL

-Usually the microcontroller is programmed in C, but I am a fan of Rust and want to try it.
+Usually the microcontroller is programmed in C, but I am a fan of the [rust](https://www.rust-lang.org/) programming language and want to try it.
-I use [VSCode](https://code.visualstudio.com/) in [Win10](), but all [rust](https://www.rust-lang.org/) coding and building happens inside [WSL2](https://www.sitepoint.com/wsl2/) in [Debian](https://www.debian.org/).
+I use [VSCode](https://code.visualstudio.com/) in [Win10](), but all [rust](https://www.rust-lang.org/) coding and building happens inside [WSL2](https://www.sitepoint.com/wsl2/) in [Debian Linux](https://www.debian.org/).
 This combination works very well for building [CLI](https://en.wikipedia.org/wiki/Command-line_interface) and [Wasm](https://en.wikipedia.org/wiki/WebAssembly) applications in Rust.
 VSCode has a plugin [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) that installs a "vscode server" in Debian.
 Then the VSCode Win10 [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) frontend talks to the "remote" Debian WSL2 backend for all files and operations.
 All the files and development tools are in Debian.
 Only the GUI is in Windows.

 Short instructions:
 Install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and inside it the [Debian Linux distro](https://www.debian.org/).
 In Debian we need rust (rust programming language).
-Use [rustup.exe](https://www.rust-lang.org/learn/get-started) to install it, find it on their [official page](https://www.rust-lang.org/).
+Use [rustup](https://www.rust-lang.org/learn/get-started) to install it, find it on their [official page](https://www.rust-lang.org/).
 Something like this:
 `$ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

 Install [VSCode](https://code.visualstudio.com/) in Win10.
 Then in VSCode install the [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
-I like this "local plugin" (in Win10) for VSCode:
+I like to have this "local plugin" (in Win10) for VSCode:

 - [vscode-icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons)